Understanding BLOOM: An empirical study on diverse NLP tasks: Additional Details

-\begin{description} \item \textbf{BERT}: Bidirectional Encoder Representations from Transformers (BERT) \cite{devlin-etal-2019-bert} is a model pre-trained on a large English corpus with two objectives - Masked Language Modeling and Next Sentence Prediction.
+\item \textbf{BERT} - Bidirectional Encoder Representations from Transformers (BERT) \cite{devlin-etal-2019-bert} is a model pre-trained on a large English corpus with two objectives - Masked Language Modeling and Next Sentence Prediction.
 The training process is carried out in a self-supervised fashion.
-For experiments with English as the language, \textit{bert-base-uncased} model is used as the baseline, and for all multi-lingual experiments \textit{bert-base-multilingual-cased}, trained using the same objectives on the multi-lingual corpus, is used.